lammps/lammps/doc/src/fix_ave_chunk.rst

 compute allows the center-of-mass velocity of each chunk to be subtracted before calculating the temperature; this fix does not.

-If a value begins with "c\_", a compute ID must follow which has been previously defined in the input script.
+If a value begins with "c\_," a compute ID must follow which has been previously defined in the input script.
 If no bracketed integer is appended, the per-atom vector calculated by the compute is used.
 If a bracketed integer is appended, the Ith column of the per-atom array